verivital/nnv/code/nnv/examples/Submission/CAV2021/README.md

 OS: Window 10, Linux, (may work on MacOS, some bugs of MPT solvers have been reported)

-RAM: at least 32 GB
+RAM: at least 64 GB

-Matlab version: 2019b or later
+Matlab version: 2020a or later, with deep learning, optimization, and other toolboxes, see full list of Matlab toolbox requirements at the next link.

 For the first two steps, more details are available here: